 Melbourne Polytechnic Online Service Standards

-Melbourne Polytechnic is committed to providing a quality learning experience for students studying courses that are delivered either fully or partially online and adheres to the following online service standards.
+As an adult learning environment, Melbourne Polytechnic is committed to providing a quality learning experience for students studying courses that are delivered either fully online or via blended learning.

 Student Support Services

 Student Entry Requirements and Induction - VET and Foundation